 Is it all in the calf muscle?

-When an athlete comes into you with a tight calf muscle, one of the questions asked is - do you stretch?
+When someone comes into you with a tight calf muscle, one of the questions asked is - do you stretch?
 Often the answer is “Yes, I have tried many stretches but they do not seem to work very well”.
 I have also tried the foam rolling it helps a little.
-And having a calf massage feels good afterwards but the muscles soon tighten back up again.
+And having a calf massage feels good but afterwards the muscles soon tighten back up again.

-The question maybe are the calf muscles the problem or are they reacting to something else going on?
-What are the quads and hamstrings doing?
+Some ideas I would be thinking - are the calf muscles the problem or are they reacting to something else going on? - What are the quads and hamstrings doing?
 Are they tight?
 What’s happening at the foot?
 It’s always worth checking motion in the back, hips and pelvis for mobility and strength.
+How are your breathing mechanics and rib movement?
 A compensation of some sort in these areas could influence a calf muscle tightness.

-Ankle mobility - check for restrictions around the ankle joint - trying to mobilise the ankle joint with non-weight bearing exercises will give an indication of movement of the ankle and compare with the other ankle.
-Using both closed and open chain exercises can assist in achieving more mobility.
+Ankle mobility - check for restrictions around the ankle joint - trying to mobilise the ankle joint will give an indication of movement of the ankle and compare with the other ankle.
+Are the feet moving well?
+How well do you move through the gait cycle?

-So sometimes you just need to do some detective work to find out what’s happening to grab a few degrees of movement from different areas to decrease that calf tightness.
+So sometimes you just need to do some detective work to find if any other problems are contributing to the tight calf muscles.